gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     *x* direction, :math:`\Delta x`,
     as a function of time :math:`t`.

-..  container:: justify

 It can be seen from the evolution of the distance between the groups, :math:`\Delta x`, that the system reaches its equilibrium state after approximately 20 pico-seconds.

-..  container:: justify

 Let us probe the effect of the stretching on the structure of the PEG by remeasuring the dihedral angle values:

 ..  code-block:: bash

     gmx mk_angndx -s stretching.tpr -hyd no -type dihedral gmx angle -n angle.ndx  -f stretching-centered.xtc -od dihedral-distribution.xvg -binwidth 0.25 -type dihedral -b 20

-..  container:: justify

 Select 1 for the O-C-C-O dihedral.
 Here the option *-b 20* is used to disregard the first 20 pico-seconds of the simulation during which the PEG has not reach is final length.

 .. figure:: ../figures/level2/stretching-a-polymer/comparison-dihedral-distribution-light.png
     :alt: Angular distribution from molecular dynamics simulation in GROMACS